shebasarah/cloudflare-token-refresh/README.md

 aws_session_token =temp_session_token

 ```
-3. Using the new profile assume the *nzh-developer* role using the command:
+3. Using the new profile assume the *developer* role using the command:
 ```
 aws sts assume-role --role-arn "arn of the iam role" --role-session-name AWSCLI-Session --profile mfa
 ```